Async HLO Instructions

 In the representation above, only async-start has a called computation since it is trivial to find what the async-done does by following its operand to find the corresponding async-start to find the called computation.

-Also note that the first element in the output tuple of async-start aliases with the operand, so the buffer stays alive until at least the async-done instruction.
+Also note that the first element in the output tuple of async-start is a tuple containing the operands.
+The elements of this operand tuple alias with the respective operands, so their buffers stay alive until at least the async-done instruction.
 Similarly, the second element aliases with the output of async-done, and the third element is the context state that is used to keep track of the asynchronous operation.
-This representation also supports multiple tensors in the asynchronous operation input and/or output and the aliasing works the same way:
+This representation naturally supports multiple tensors in the asynchronous operation input and/or output:

 %async_op {